Topological shape transform for thymus structures: Introduction

-Recent advances in topological data analysis (TDA), a field dedicated to extracting geometric and topological insights from spatial data, have led to the introduction of persistent homology \cite{edelsbrunner2002topological, cohen2005stability} and to the development of the Euler Characteristic Transform (ECT) \cite{turner2014persistent}.
-Extensions to ECT and refined transforms have been devised to capture aspects of shape analysis \cite{crawford2020predicting, kirveslahti2024digital, roell2023differentiable}, and theoretical studies have established important properties of the ECT, including its invertibility \cite{schapira1995tomography,curry2022many, ghrist2018persistent} and the existence of stability bounds \cite{skraba2020wasserstein, marsh2023stability}.
+Recent advances in topological data analysis (TDA), a field dedicated to extracting geometric and topological insights from spatial data, have led to the introduction of persistent homology \cite{edelsbrunner2002topological, cohen2005stability} (tracking how holes and loops in a shape appear and vanish across scales) and to the development of the Euler Characteristic Transform (ECT) \cite{turner2014persistent} (a descriptor that scans a shape from many directions).
+Extensions to ECT and refined transforms have been devised to capture aspects of shape analysis \cite{crawford2020predicting, kirveslahti2024digital, roell2023differentiable}, and theoretical studies have established important properties of the ECT, including its invertibility \cite{schapira1995tomography,curry2022many, ghrist2018persistent} and the existence of stability bounds \cite{skraba2020wasserstein, marsh2023stability} (small changes in a shape cause only small changes in its descriptor).
 The invertibility of ECT means that it captures all geometric and topological information of the input shape and is highly effective at capturing morphological differences between shapes.
 Despite the stability results, the ECT remains extremely sensitive to small perturbations and misalignments in the input shape, undermining its practical robustness.
 Although several alignment procedures have been proposed to address these issues \cite{meng2024randomness, wang2021statistical, kirveslahti2024digital}, they often come at a high computational cost.
-Recent theoretical advances \cite{curry2022many} have effectively resolved the sensitivity to misalignments, but the isometry invariant algorithms they have inspired \cite{marsh2022detecting} suffer from unsatisfactory levels of information loss.
+Recent theoretical advances \cite{curry2022many} have effectively resolved the sensitivity to misalignments, but the isometry invariant (unchanged by rotation, reflection, or translation) algorithms they have inspired \cite{marsh2022detecting} suffer from unsatisfactory levels of information loss.

 Motivated by the limitations of existing isometry invariant algorithms, we introduce SampEuler, a discrete construction based on the ECT, which comes with theoretical guarantees about the information it captures and its stability.
 Building on SampEuler, we introduce a vectorization and visualization algorithm for the ECT.
 We first apply SampEuler and its vectorization to synthetic tree structures and show that they outperform current topological shape transforms.
 We then benchmark against conventional shape analysis methods and TDA methods using the MPEG7 dataset.